kshulgina/codetta/README.md

 Clone the Codetta repository from GitHub with the command

 	git clone https://github.com/kshulgina/codetta
+	cd codetta

 ### Python version and packages
 Codetta was developed for Python version 3.7-3.9 on Linux and MacOS.

 Type `python --version` into your terminal to check which version of Python you have.
-If you don't want to update your version of Python, you can create a virtual Python 3.9 environment using the commands
+If you don't want to update your version of Python, you try creating a virtual Python 3.9 environment using the commands

 	conda create --name py39 python=3.9
 	conda activate py39

 To ensure that the correct Python package versions are installed, use the command

-	pip install -r requirements.txt
+	python -m pip install -r requirements.txt

 Otherwise, you can manually install the packages listed in the `requirements.txt` file.